What is Project Portfolio Management (PPM)?

 Project Portfolio Management Tools

-In your project management journey, you will likely come at a juncture where you need to pick the project portfolio management (PPM) tool that is right for your projects, teams, and organization.
+At some point in your project management journey, you’ll need to choose the right project portfolio management (PPM) tool for your projects, teams, and organization.

 More on driving project portfolio optimization with Microsoft 365.

 In a competitive environment, businesses must do more with less.
-Projects are critical to delivering the solutions and innovations organizations require to move forward.
+Projects are critical to delivering the solutions and innovations required to move forward.

-Without an overarching structure, projects often fail, wasting limited resources.
-With a focus on long-term strategic goals, project portfolio management ensures project success.
+Without a clear structure, projects often fail and waste limited resources.
+Focusing on long-term strategic goals, project portfolio management ensures project success.

 Manage Projects with Microsoft 365, Power Platform, and Teams